huggingface/hub-docs/docs/hub/advanced-compute-options.md

 ## Serverless Inference powered by NVIDIA

-Serverless Inference powered by NVIDIA offers access to NVIDIA AI technology GPUs an [NVIDIA Inference Microservices](https://www.nvidia.com/en-us/ai/) (NIM) in a serverless way.
+Serverless Inference powered by NVIDIA offers access to [NVIDIA Inference Microservices (NIM)](https://www.nvidia.com/en-us/ai/) powered by NVIDIA H100s in a serverless way.
 Use standardized APIs and a few lines of code to run inference in a pay-as-you-go pricing model.

 ### How it works